 Greek and Latin literature, Roman history and historiography, witchcraft

 Greek history and historiography, Greek language and literature

 Archaeology of the Roman provinces

-Greek and ancient Near Eastern literature, historical linguistics, queer theory
+Greek literature Greek science, historical linguistics, queer theory

 History and culture of pre-modern India, Sanskrit language and literature, Indian knowledge systems